tohch4/cms-htmd/collections/_one/outcomes.md

 You've seen roadmaps as parts of projects before.

 Pull one.
 Go back to a recent roadmap from one of your projects, and look at it.
-Then, answer these questions for yourself in your notebook.
+Then answer these questions for yourself in your notebook.
 These questions are less reflective and more descriptive in nature; they mostly question the *what* and *how* of the map.

 1. What is the vision for the product or software?
 2. What value does it offer?